Home Makeover Guides, Weekend DIY Projects & More

 Drill through your copies.
 Use the holes shown on the photocopies to determine where to drill or hammer.
 Insert the screws or nails directly through the paper to ensure that you’re in the right spot.
 Once you’re done, you can remove the paper.

-GUIDE 3: Removing Old Screws and Nails
+Home Repair Guide: Removing Old Screws and Nails

 Remove old paint first.
 Before attempting to extract an old nail or screw, scrape away any old paint from around the head—especially the outer perimeter and any slot meant to hold a screwdriver tip.

 Try the basic methods.
 Once you have a clean surface, try using the right type of screwdriver—whether a Phillips-head or a flat-head—to remove the old screw from its hole.
 The back of a hammer (the “claw”) can be used to remove old nails, too.